noodlewerk/NWLogging/README.md

 <a name="NWL_ProjectSetup"></a>
 Project setup
 -------------
+There are various ways to add NWLogging to your project setup.
+Which approach fits best depends on the target configurations, which components you want to use, and how closely your code interacts with the framework.
+This section covers two common configurations: the minimal core and static integration.

-NWLogging can be added to your project either by linking with a static library or by including the sources needed.
-The core functionality is kept in a single file (`NWLCore.c`), which you can simply add (together with `NWLCore.h`) to your project and get started.
-To avoid collision with the uses in other projects, it is recommended to not include the source, but instead link with the NWLogging static library.
+The minimal setup has already been introduced in the [Getting Started](#NWL_GettingStarted) section.
+In short: add the NWLCore files to your project and include the NWLCore header where needed.
+To avoid collision with uses in other projects, it is recommended to *not* compile `NWLCore.m` into any shared library, but only in the final application binary.

-There are many ways to link with NWLogging in Xcode.
-You can for example run the NWLoggingUniversal target, which outputs a `libNWLogging.a` in the project root.
-By simply dragging this file into your application sources, Xcode will do all the configuration for you.
-Alternatively you can add the NWLogging project to your workspace and link with `libNWLogging.a` directly.
+NWLogging can also included as static or dynamic framework into your Cocoa Touch or Cocoa application.
+While this approach doesn't include the NWLogging source, it does provide a single package that can be conveniently included in Xcode.
+To build `NWLogging.framework`, run the `NWLoggingUniversal` target, which outputs to the `build` folder in the project root.

-Next, you should add the library header files to your project.
-Again, there are several ways to to this.
-For example by adding all header files to your application's sources.
-A convenient way to include the main `NWLogging.h` header in your project, is by referencing it in your Prefix Header file (`.pch`).
+To make NWLogging functions available throughout your project, include the main `NWLogging.h` header in your project by referencing it in your Prefix Header file (`.pch`).
 For example:

-    #ifdef __OBJC__
-        #import <UIKit/UIKit.h>
-        #import <Foundation/Foundation.h>
-    #endif

-    #import "NWLogging.h"
+    #import <NWLogging/NWLogging.h>

-NWLogging is now ready for use in the Debug configuration.
-It is however highly recommended to set the name of the target.
-This allows NWLogging to add this to the log output, and provide the `lib` filter property.
-This is particularly useful when multiple targets use NWLogging, and you want to configure them separately.

-You can set the `lib` property by defining the NWL_LIB preprocessor variable, for example by adding `NWL_LIB=$(TARGET_NAME)` to the 'Preprocessor Macros' parameter in your target's build settings:
+To filter logs based on the library they occur in, you should set the library name by defining the `NWL_LIB` preprocessor variable, for example by adding `NWL_LIB=$(TARGET_NAME)` to the 'Preprocessor Macros' parameter in your target's build settings:

      Debug    DEBUG=1 NWL_LIB=$(TARGET_NAME)

-By default NWLogging is disabled in non-DEBUG configurations, like Release.
+By default NWLogging is *only* enabled in DEBUG configurations.
 To ensure logging in other configurations you must explicitly set NWL_LIB in the preprocessor:

      Release  NWL_LIB=$(TARGET_NAME)